 It can be really easy to become engrossed in our day to day; there’s so much that can occupy our time.
 But there’s a whole world on our doorstep that God has, as St Bonaventure said, created to “show forth” and “communicate” His glory.

 This video, ‘Words of Wilderness: A Love Letter to the Wild’, certainly stirred up in me an irresistible desire to get out, and to get deep into the wilderness.

 1. Being Consumed by Beauty.

 The great thing about the beauty of the outdoors is that it consumes you.
-In a world which is being dominated by the drive of consumption, you find that in encountering authentic beauty it fundamentally cannot be consumed, but you can only let yourself be consumed by it.
-It surrounds you, and it becomes an elevating influence which calls us towards higher things – towards God.
+In a world that is being dominated by the drive of consumption, you find that in encountering authentic beauty it fundamentally cannot be consumed, but you can only let yourself be consumed by it.
+It surrounds you, and it becomes an elevating influence that calls us towards higher things – towards God.